-- 15.1.
-Information about young people who have been bereaved will be recorded SIMS and thereby will be accessible to staff in the academy. - 15.2.
-The House / Sixth Form Team will seek to alert new staff, including Consortium Sixth Form staff to any young person who has been recently bereaved or who continues to suffer following a bereavement. - 15.3.
-During primary to secondary transition, the transition team will work with partner primaries and will seek to identify any young people from beyond partner primaries who have experienced bereavement. - 15.4.
-Where a young person transfers to a new school, information will be shared following usual information transfer protocols led by the pastoral team.
+- Information about students who have been bereaved will be recorded SIMS and thereby will be accessible to staff in the school. - The Year / Sixth Form Team will seek to alert new staff, including Consortium Sixth Form staff to any student who has been recently bereaved or who continues to suffer following a bereavement. - During primary to secondary transition, the transition team will work with partner primaries and will seek to identify any students from beyond partner primaries who have experienced bereavement. - Where a student transfers to a new school, information will be shared following usual information transfer protocols led by the pastoral team.